ktmac21/readme-generator/Develop/README.md

 https://opensource.org/licenses/MIT

 ## Contributions:
 No other contributors at this time.
-If you would like to contribute please contact me.
+New contributors are welcome.

 ## Tests:
 No tests at this time.